 Customer Data Quality Impacts Business Processes

 The quality of your customer data ultimately reverberates throughout your business, impacting all teams that rely on the data.
+Customer data quality ultimately touches every facet of your business.

 For marketing teams, low-quality data hinders their ability to create believably personalized campaigns.
 When your marketing teams have no faith in the quality of your customer data, they are likely to avoid injecting it into your messaging.
 This lowers conversion rates and ultimately harms relationships with customers.